SushantPatial/Dicey-Dice/README.md

 ### Settle all your disputes on click of a button!

 ### Languages used:-
-Front end: HTML, CSS, Javascript
+Front end: HTML, CSS, JavaScript

 ### Try it out!